Mushymato/LivestockBazaar/README.md

 ### Purchase

 Once you have finished the choices, press the purchase button to complete buying your new animal.
 The menu will stick around until you run out of money or space for the animal, so you can buy as many as desired.
+A new random name is generated with each purchase.

 ## Installation